petrichorFTK/ipinfo/README.md

 # ipinfo
-Python script that take user supplied domain name and runs it against ipinfo.io to return information
+Python script that take a user supplied domain name and runs it against ipinfo.io to return information

 ## Usage:
-python3 ipinfo.py domain.com
+python3 ipinfo.py google.com